 An electric transmission oil pump eliminates another source of parasitic loss to further increase efficiency.
 Electronic operation allows a control strategy that invokes the oil pump only when needed, and since the oil also flows over the drive motor, overall efficiency of the motor and transmission are improved.

-Acceleration from 0-to-60 mph is rated at 9.8 seconds.
-Responsive passing acceleration that benefits from the instant torque of the electric motor and the E-CVT’s ability to quickly find the optimal gear ratio enhance the driving experience.
+In conclusion, expect acceleration from 0-to-60 mph is rated at 9.8 seconds.
+In addition to responsive passing acceleration.
+All that benefits from the instant torque of the electric motor and the E-CVT’s ability to quickly find the optimal gear ratio enhance the driving experience.

 Source: Toyota Motor Corporation